coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 018.md

 The Netherworld breaks down and is destroyed, and then reconstitutes itself into something that looks like a planet.
 There's almost a screaming face on the surface of it and it flies.
 There's almost no Netherworld left.

-On the way out, Damaris promises Nymnar that she will put in a good word for [[Soldos]] so that Nymnar can have a better life on the material plane. [[Achille]] drops his symbol for the goddess of redemption as he is upset that this is what the ending is, and he understands that this redemption is now his job and we will have to find the people in the material plane. [[Silver]]
+On the way out, Damaris promises Nymnar that she will put in a good word for [[Soldos]] so that Nymnar can have a better life on the material plane. [[content/Archive/DM Blast to the Past/Player Characters/Achille]] drops his symbol for the goddess of redemption as he is upset that this is what the ending is, and he understands that this redemption is now his job and we will have to find the people in the material plane. [[content/Archive/DM Blast to the Past/Player Characters/Silver]]

 # On the Material Plane
 Soldos' castle is cut in twain: the devastation is immense.
 In the middle of the desolation sits Soldos as he cradles the body of his natural born daughter.
 The last thing he says before we return is: We're riding to war.